 I love spreadsheets.
 It might be a diagnosable problem.
 However, a spreadsheet is an excellent way to track reservation numbers, flight confirmations and important travel details you will need in order for your vacation to run seamlessly.

-Even if you are taking a laptop or mobile device on your vacation, you should print out a hard copy of your planning documents.
-If spreadsheets aren’t your thing, a simple word processing document listing reservation information will due.
-The important thing is to have all of your vacation data in one location.
+Even if you are taking a laptop or mobile device on your vacation, you should still print out a hard copy of your planning documents.
+If spreadsheets aren’t your thing, a simple word processing document listing reservation information will do.
+The important thing is to have all of your vacation data in one handy location.